 109:13:40 Armstrong: All RCU windows are clear.
 (Pause) LM Suit Circuit is 4.2...(Correcting himself) 4.3.
 And I got ascent pressure light, a PREAMP light, and a ECS light.

-[Frank O'Brien tells us that the ECS warning light comes on in any of four circumstances: (1) a glycol pump failure; (2) CO2 partial pressure greater than 7.6 mm of mercury; (3) water separator failure; or (4) suit fan #1 failure.
+[Frank O'Brien tells us that the ECS caution light comes on in any of four circumstances: (1) a glycol pump failure; (2) CO2 partial pressure greater than 7.6 mm of mercury; (3) water separator failure; or (4) suit fan #1 failure.
 When the cabin is depressurized, the water separators shutdown, which is why the ECS caution light has illuminated.]109:14:00 Aldrin: Yeah; and we've got a water separator light...

-[Frank O'Brien writes "The Caution and Warning System could be very touchy.
+[Frank O'Brien writes "The Caution-and-Warning System could be very touchy.
 Since unintended alarms were known to occur, it was often easier to simply document circumstances when they occurred, rather than take the time and money to find engineering solutions.
 The ASC PRESS would normally come on if the pressure in the Ascent Helium tanks or in the propellant lines were below certain thresholds.
 Likewise, the PREAMP light would go on if the power supply for the RCS was out of tolerance.
-Clearly, illumination of these two lights were unintended in the context of EVA preparations but were unintended consequences of the Caution and Warning System design" During Apollo, NASA developed what is called Sneak Circuit Analysis ( 4 Mb PDF ) to deal with such situations.]
+Clearly, illumination of these two lights were unintended in the context of EVA preparations but were unintended consequences of the Caution-and-Warning System design" During Apollo, NASA developed what is called Sneak Circuit Analysis ( 4 Mb PDF ) to deal with such situations.]

 109:14:01 Armstrong: And they're good.

 109:14:05 Aldrin: Okay; and I'll look at your cabin fan 1 circuit breaker.
 And you look at the glycol secondary.
 (Pause)